nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221011155715/README.md

-# how to make a node in my implementation?
+# video of how to make a node in my implementation

 [![asciicast](https://asciinema.org/a/527384.svg)](https://asciinema.org/a/527384)